dkerwin/django-pki/README.markdown

 ### Configure your project's settings.py

-Enable admin application (refer to the Django documentation for additional details):

-  * Add `django.contrib.admin` to `INSTALLED_APPS`
-  * Configure `ADMIN_MEDIA_PREFIX` and your webserver to serve admin static files

 Setup your database:

-  * If you started a new project supply the database informations (refer to Django documentation for additional details)
+  * If you started a new project supply the database credentials (refer to Django documentation for additional details)

 Mandatory settings: